Image Generators are Generalist Vision Learners: Introduction

 In recent years, advanced image and video generation models \citep{nbp,veo3,flux2,seedance2,uni1,gpt1p5} have demonstrated unprecedented generation capabilities, synthesizing highly complex, high-fidelity visual context with precise semantic control.
 This remarkable capability for visual creation suggests that these models possess a deep, internalized comprehension of the visual world's underlying structures, semantics, and relationships.
 However, leading methods on visual representation learning in general do not belong to the family of generative modeling.
 Instead, they include supervised discriminative learning \citep{krizhevsky2012imagenet_alexnet,dehghani2023scaling_vit22b,dosovitskiy2020image_vit}, contrastive learning \citep{simclr,he2020momentum_moco,chen2020improved_moco2,zhai2023siglip1,tschannen2025siglip2,radford2021learning_clip}, bootstrapping \citep{caron2021emerging_dinov1,grill2020bootstrap_byol}, auto-encoding \citep{he2022masked_mae,bao2021beit,chen2024deconstructing_dae} among others, and their combinations \citep{oquab2023dinov2,simeoni2025dinov3,zhou2021ibot,cao2026tipsv2}.
 Early efforts in generative vision pretraining \citep{chen2020generative_igpt, bai2024sequential_lvm} have shown promising scaling behaviors but their effectiveness has lagged behind non-generative models.

-In this paper, we investigate \textit{whether visual generative models are secretly generalist vision learners}, \ie whether models trained for image and video generation develop internal representations that are suitable for visual understanding tasks.
+In this paper, we investigate \textit{whether visual generative models are secretly generalist vision learners}, \ie whether models trained for image generation develop internal representations that are suitable for visual understanding tasks.
 To achieve this, we finetune a pretrained image generator with a small amount of computer vision data (depth estimation, surface normal estimation, segmentation, etc.).
 We then evaluate the resulting model on a wide variety of vision benchmarks.
 If the finetuned model performs at or near SOTA on these benchmarks, while retaining its image generation capabilities, then there is strong evidence that the image generator was indeed a foundation model for visual understanding -- i.e., a generalist vision learner.

-This is not the first paper to use image and video generators as base models for visual understanding.
-Previous research observes that state-of-the-art image and video generators can generate visual content that look like RGB visualizations of computer vision outputs for tasks such as segmentation, depth estimation, and surface normal estimation \citep{zuo2025nanobanana_low_level,wiedemer2025veo_learner}.
+This is not the first paper to study the hidden understanding capabilities of generative models or use image and video generators as base models for visual understanding.
+Early research efforts show that generative models develop some understanding capabilities hidden in their features \citep{bhattad2023stylegan,du2023generative,li2023your,ranzato2011deep,hjelm2018learning,clark2023text,baranchuk2021label,chen2016infogan,zhao2023unleashing,mukhopadhyay2023diffusion,tang2023emergent,zhang2023tale,li2024sd4match,hedlin2023unsupervised,yang2023diffusion}.
+More recent research observes that state-of-the-art image and video generators can generate visual content that look like RGB visualizations of computer vision outputs for tasks such as segmentation, depth estimation, and surface normal estimation \citep{zuo2025nanobanana_low_level,wiedemer2025veo_learner}.
 However, those methods do not provide state-of-the-art results on modern benchmarks.
-This is partially because these models don't strictly follow the prompts to produce vision outputs in the desired formats that can be decoded back to vision outputs for computing quantitative metrics.
-Other researchers \citep{he2024lotus,lotus2,marigold,ye2024stablenormal,yu2024high,zhao2025diception,wang2026thfm} adapt the generation architectures by adding specialized modules and performing full-finetuning to achieve SOTA-level results on specific target tasks.
+This is partially because these models do not strictly follow the prompts to produce vision outputs in the desired formats that can be decoded back to vision outputs for computing quantitative metrics.
+Other researchers \citep{he2024lotus,lotus2,marigold,ye2024stablenormal,yu2024high,zhao2025diception,wang2026thfm,wu2025qwen_image,garcia2025fine,xu2023odise} adapt the generation architectures by adding specialized modules and performing full-finetuning to achieve SOTA-level results on specific target tasks.
 Although these methods successfully leverage the understanding capabilities of the pre-trained features, they sacrifice the model's generality across other understanding and generation tasks.